shalvah/volgnie/README.md

 If, like me, you *don't* like having too many Twitter followers, you've come to the right place.
 Volgnie helps you easily purge your Twitter followers.
 Pick from one of the available criteria, and any followers that don't meet it will be removed (by blocking/unblocking them).

+> Note
+> Retired.
+This project is retired.
+I'm tired of struggling with Twitter.
+Perhaps later, I'll resurrect it as a self-service option

 To use, go to [volgnie.com](https://volgnie.com), or read on for technical details.

 ## Tooling